connectivecpp/chops-net-ip/test/README.md

 ## Unit Tests

-There is a `Catch2` main source in the `test` directory, which is used in building `Catch2` based unit tests.
+There is a `Catch2` main source named `main_test` in the `test` directory, which is used in building `Catch2` based unit tests.
 Each individual unit test is in a subdirectory corresponding to the production source subdirectory.

 All of the unit tests run on one host, with the networking unit tests using `localhost` (or equivalent).